 On the other hand, interest in Black Friday from German shoppers is at an all-time high, with search volume increasing 49.59% between November 2018 and October 2019.

-View the top 20 countries searching for Black Friday in our map below, or use the table in the tab:
+Want to know how the Netherlands stacks up?
+View the top 20 countries searching for Black Friday in our map below, or use the table in the tab to find out.

 Which are the most popular retailers in the world?

-It may come as no surprise that the most popular place to score a Black Friday deal is Walmart, the online retail giant is by far the most commonly searched retailer across the 20 countries we analysed.
-In fact, people are 43.69% more likely to search for a Black Friday deal from Walmart than from the second most common retailer.
+It may come as no surprise that the most popular place to score a Black Friday deal is Walmart, the online retail giant by far the most commonly searched retailer across the 20 countries we analyzed.
+In fact, people are 43.69% more likely to search for a Black Friday deal from Walmart than with the second most common retailer.